BLOG

 Detached retina: Breathing faster and deeper reduces intraocular pressure.
 This increases the risk of permanent vision damage for a person with a detached retina.

 Psychosis: Any people that are psychotic or if they recently discharged from an addiction treatment centre shouldn’t do breathwork, as they are not grounded enough to come back in their everyday experience.
 They go into their psyche and can’t return on track and anchor in reality.
-According to Grof (1998), an average of good physical and mental resilience is required when practicing breathwork.
+According to Grof (1998), an average of good physical and mental resilience is required when practising breathwork.

 Epilepsy: There is a slightly increased chance of having a seizure during breathwork due to faster, deeper breathing.